 Best time to see

-The true Welsh daffodil is the Tenby daffodil Narcissus pseudonarcissus ssp. obvallaris, a sub-species of the wild variety.
+- Daffodil in Welsh is Cenhinen Pedr - which literally translates as Pedr's (or Peter's) leek!
+That said, the true Welsh daffodil is the Tenby daffodil Narcissus pseudonarcissus ssp. obvallaris, a sub-species of the wild variety.
 Although it is likely this was originally a cultivated flower it now grows wild across south-west Wales.

 - The ‘golden triangle' around Newent and Dymock is famous for its wild woodland daffodils.
 A 10-mile footpath known as ‘The Daffodil Way' runs through woods, orchards and meadows, in which the wild daffodil is rarely out of sight.